"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 • Advising a local authority in relation to the possible recall of millions of tumble dryers presenting a potential fire risk, and an associated judicial review being pursued by Which?.

-• Advising the Office of Product Safety and Standards in relation to numerous practices and products within the battery sector.
+• Advising the Office for Product Safety and Standards in relation to numerous practices and products within the battery sector.

 • Prosecuting an online retailer for supplying unsafe crash helmets.